w3c/webappsec/specs/subresourceintegrity/spec.markdown

 [omit credentials mode]: http://fetch.spec.whatwg.org/#concept-request-omit-credentials-mode

-TODO: This attribute (and fallback in general) only makes sense if we care about allowing cache-friendly (read "HTTP") URLs to load in an HTTPS context without warnings.
-I'm not sure we do, so I'm not going to put too much thought into the details here before we discuss things a bit more. (mkwst)
+This attribute (and fallback in general) only makes sense if we care about allowing cache-friendly (read "HTTP") URLs to load in an HTTPS context without warnings.
+I'm not sure we do, so I'm not going to put too much thought into the details here before we discuss things a bit more. (mkwst) {:.issue}
 </section><!-- /Framework::HTML::noncanonical-src -->

 <section>